 Culture and politics

-Poles are Europeans with the Western mindset and values, so on the cultural level, you can expect smooth communication with your development team.
-When compared with other popular outsourcing destinations such as India, the country has excellent political and social affinity to the countries of Western Europe and North America.
+The Poles are Europeans with the Western mindset and values.
+So on the cultural level, you can expect smooth communication with your software development team in Poland.
+When compared with other popular IT outsourcing destinations, such as India, the country has a close political and social affinity to the countries of Western Europe and North America.

 Polish Information and Communication Technologies universities and specialists are valued in the world.
-The universities that produce most IT professionals include Gdansk University of Technology, Jagiellonian University, the University of Silesia in Katowice, Warsaw University of Technology etc.
+The universities that graduate most IT professionals include Gdansk University of Technology, Jagiellonian University, the University of Silesia in Katowice, Warsaw University of Technology, etc.

 Poland is a country with very high English proficiency.
-It was ranked 9th in the world for English skills in the EF English Proficiency Index 2015, getting ahead of most European countries.
-Also according to Hill International report, eighty percent of Polish students speak English.
+It was ranked 13th in the world for English skills in the EF English Proficiency Index 2018, getting ahead of most European countries.

-On a final note, both Poland and Ukraine are excellent destinations for outsourcing IT services.
+Both Poland and Ukraine are excellent IT outsourcing destinations that offer quality and cost-effective IT services.
 So first of all, you need to decide which factors are the most critical for your business.
-We hope this infographic will help you draw the final conclusion and choose the right place for developing your product.
+We hope this infographic will help you draw the final conclusion and choose the right place for setting up a software development team.